 The Season of Advent challenges us to “prepare the way of the Lord” and to “make straight his paths.”
-The Sacrament of Penance is especially important as a way to bring order into our hearts and souls during this often bewildering year of 2020, when chaos seems to reign in the world around us.
+The Sacrament of Penance is especially important as a way to bring order into our hearts and souls during these often bewildering times, when chaos seems to reign in the world around us.

 Can God forgive my sins?

 Yes!
 God can do anything, and He wants very much to show you His love and mercy.
 St. Paul teaches us, “This saying is trustworthy and deserves full acceptance: Christ Jesus came into the world to save sinners” (1 Tim 1:15).
 The very reason God sent his only Son to live among us, to suffer and die for us and to rise from the dead was so that He could save us from sin and death.
 No matter what sins you have committed, and no matter how many times or for how many months or even years you have committed them, God can forgive you, and He wants to do so more than you can possibly imagine.

 Why should I go to Confession?